-Like Temple University, The College of Engineering’s had humble beginnings.
+Like Temple University, The College of Engineering also had humble beginnings.
 Temple’s Evening Technical School was established in 1936 to accommodate Temple’s expanded technical course offering.
-In 1963 the College of Engineering Technology was created, eventually leading to the establishment of the College of Engineering in 1983.
+In 1969 the College of Engineering and Technology was created, eventually leading to the establishment of the College of Engineering of today in 1983.
 Today's College is a rising institution — consistently improving in the rankings, with rapid expansion of research and more than tripling its student body size.
 Through all of this one thing has been constant; the commitment to provide affordable and high quality education to a diverse and vibrant student population.

 These modest beginnings have grown to mean much more than basic academics.
 The College of Engineering at Temple University is evolving, with the top students at the University, and its growth in research faculty and expenditures.
 Teaching and student involvement remains the top priority and commitment even while the College is making breakthroughs in engineering.
 Collaborative and interdisciplinary research within the engineering disciplines and with Temple’s medical, dental, podiatry and pharmacy schools are an advantage for the College.
 Meanwhile Temple University has attained prominent research designations, which also opens new research opportunities for the institution and its colleges.